hashicorp-forge/hermes/README.md

     - All Documents (this is the "documents" folder)
     - Drafts (this is the "drafts" folder)

-### Algolia
+### Algolia (required)

 1. [Sign up](https://www.algolia.com/users/sign_up) for a free Algolia account.

-1. Take note of the Admin API Key and Search-Only API Key in the [API Keys](https://www.algolia.com/account/api-keys) section.
-The admin API and search-only API keys are required for the Hermes server and the indexer.
+1. Take note of the Application Id, Admin API Key, and Search-Only API Key in the [API Keys](https://www.algolia.com/account/api-keys) section.
+These values are required for the Hermes server and the indexer.
+   - You will add the Application Id, API Key, and Search-Only API Key to `config.hcl` in future steps under `algolia.application_id`, `algolia.search_api_key`, and `algolia.write_api_key`

 ## Development and Usage